nathanielhall/configuration/README.md

 ### VSCode Configuration Improvements
-> Goal: improve VIM experience
+> TODO: improve VIM experience
 - Ability to use keyboard for source control/git using sidebar (stage changes, commit, .etc)
 - Easily navigate and split panes
 - (Work in progress..)